 Unlike Triangle Tool and Delta Tooling, Wilbert’s PCMM is used during incoming inspection.
 Before each mold is moved into its shop, it is thoroughly inspected.
 “We want to minimize movement of these large, heavy molds,” says Mike Axen, tooling inspector.

 Before having the PCMM, the company would perform incoming inspection with trammel gages, dial indicators, and radius gauges.
 This approach severely limited the number of measurements, so mold quality could not be confirmed until samples were run.
 But this was much too late in the cycle to discover that the outsourced mold needed further work.

 Wilbert now uses a 12-foot measuring arm3 with touch probe and inspection software2.
 Axen says, “It gives us a better feel for the tool.
 It gives us comfort that we will have good results with the vacuum formed parts.”

 With PCMM, Wilbert discovers quality issues before its massive molds leave the receiving area.
 If problems are detected, Axen has all the data needed to decide if the mold will be returned to the moldmaker or reworked in-house.
 If he opts for in-house repairs, he uses the PCMM to gather data in the problem area to precisely define the needed changes.

-Knowing how resistant small shops can be to adoption of CMMs, Axen was quick to state, “The system is user friendly, yet capable of anything we want it to do.”
+Knowing how resistant small shops can be to the adoption of CMMs, Axen was quick to state, “The system is user-friendly, yet capable of anything we want it to do.”
 Darrel Mattsen concurs.
 He noted that while the PCMM is a powerful tool, “It was extremely easy to learn.”